clastix/kamaji/docs/content/getting-started.md

 source kamaji.env
 ```

 Any regular and conformant Kubernetes v1.22+ cluster can be turned into a Kamaji setup.
-To work properly, the admin cluster should provide:
+To work properly, the Management Clusterr should provide:

 - CNI module installed, eg. [Calico](https://github.com/projectcalico/calico), [Cilium](https://github.com/cilium/cilium).
 - CSI module installed with a Storage Class for the Tenant datastores.
 Local Persistent Volumes are an option.
 - Support for LoadBalancer service type, eg. [MetalLB](https://metallb.universe.tf/), or a Cloud based controller.
 - Optionally, a Monitoring Stack installed, eg. [Prometheus](https://github.com/prometheus-community).

-Make sure you have a `kubeconfig` file with admin permissions on the cluster you want to turn into Kamaji Admin Cluster and check you can access:
+Make sure you have a `kubeconfig` file with admin permissions on the cluster you want to turn into Kamaji Management Cluster and check you can access:

 ```bash
 kubectl cluster-info